Belgium in mourning for former national team member Glen De Boeck

 Former Belgian player and coach Glen De Boeck has died in Antwerp.
 The 54-year-old had suffered a brain hemorrhage on Friday and was then hospitalized in a deep coma.

-After his professional beginnings at Malines (1992-1995), he had moved to Anderlecht, where he played until his retirement in 2005.
-In the white-and-white jersey he won three league titles and wore the captain’s armband.
-De Boeck was also part of the national team’s defense: with the Red Devils he accumulated 35 appearances and 1 goal between 1993 and 2002.
+De Boeck was born in Boom in August 1971’August 1971.
+After making his debut for his hometown team and his professional beginnings at Malines (1992-1995), he had moved on to Anderlecht, where he played until he hung up his boots in 2005.
+In the biancomalva jersey he won three league titles and wore the captain’s armband.
+De Boeck was also part of the national team defense: with the Red Devils he accumulated 35 appearances and 1 goal between 1993 and 2002.

-After the retirement he was forced into due to a series of knee problems, he had become coach of Cercle Bruges (2007-2010) and then of Kortrijk (2017-2018 and a few months in 2023), even reaching a Belgian Cup semifinal.
+After retiring, to which he was forced by a series of knee problems, he had become coach of Cercle Bruges (2007-2010) and then of Kortrijk (2017-2018 and a few months in 2023), even reaching a Belgian Cup semifinal.

 The Belgian Football Federation recalled in a statement “his exemplary mentality, his sense of position, and his leadership,” adding that “his teammates often praised his team spirit and his ability to strengthen group cohesion.”